emad-nk/logger/README.md

 If no log targets is added logging a message will throw a `RuntimeException` with message: `No log targets have been added`

-In order to add a target use the `createOrGetInstance()` method for these logs targets:
+In order to create a log target use the `createOrGetInstance()` method for these targets:

 ```kotlin
 APILogTarget.createOrGetInstance("example-api.com", logger)